yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/React_Questions.md

 <br/><br/>

 :white_check_mark: 3.1 Why Can’t Browsers Read JSX?
-> - Browsers can only read JavaScript objects but JSX in not a regular JavaScript object.
-Thus to enable a browser to read JSX, first, we need to transform JSX file into a JavaScript object using JSX transformers like Babel and then pass it to the browser.
+> - Browsers can only read JavaScript objects but `JSX in not a regular JavaScript object`.
+Thus to enable a browser to read JSX, first, we need to transform JSX file into a JavaScript object using `JSX transformers` like Babel and then pass it to the browser.
 <br/><br/>

 :white_check_mark: 4.
 What Is Virtual DOM ?